kyma-project/cli/docs/extensibility/actions.md

 ## Overview

 Actions are the base functionality of every executable command.
 They determine the procedure that the command runs on execution.
 Every action expects a specific configuration under the `.with` field.
-They are designed to cover most common and generic cases, such as CRUD operations (create, read, update, delete) and module-oriented operations (like importing images to the in-cluster registry for the `docker-registry` module).
+They are designed to cover most common and generic cases, such as [CRUD operations](#available-resource-oriented-actions) (create, read, update, delete), [module-oriented operations](#available-module-oriented-actions) (like importing images to the in-cluster registry for the `docker-registry` module), and [cluster call operations](#available-cluster-call-actions) allowing to run a script remotely on a cluster.

 ## Go Templates